pan-roy/pan-roy.github.io/_posts/2024-03-28-json-to-csv.md

 ## How this impacts you

-In our prior walkthrough {TODO: insert link here}, data extraction from Xero was performed resulting in JSON format files.
+In our prior [walkthrough](https://www.roypan.cc/posts/trial-balance/), data extraction from Xero was performed resulting in JSON format files.
 JSON files employ a hierarchical structure consisting of nested dictionaries, organizing data into key-value pairs, with potential expansion into additional key-value pairs.
 This inherent structure presents challenges for accountants accustomed to tabular formats such as Excel.

 Upon examination of the top segments of our Xero trial balance, it becomes evident that data is organized within nested dictionaries.
 To facilitate usability, it is imperative to normalize or flatten the JSON data structure.
 ```json